Polyjob-Season-Pack/.github/profile/README.md

 ## Branches

-The project repository includes at least two main branches: `dev` and `prod` for each microservice, allowing for development and production-ready code separation.
+The project repository includes at least two main branches for each microservice, allowing for development and production-ready code separation:
+- `dev` for development
+- `prod` for production

 ## Usage